A general spectral solver for the axisymmetric Jeans equations: fast dynamical modelling of galaxies with arbitrary anisotropy: Analytic MGE Jeans Solution

 Since the gravitational potential is additive, the velocity second moment for a specific tracer component $k$ corresponds to the sum of the contributions from all $M$ Gaussian components of the potential.
 To obtain the total velocity moments for the full MGE model, the second moments (either $\overline{v_{z}^2}$ or $\overline{v_{\phi}^2}$) are then calculated as the density-weighted average over all $N$ tracer components:

-It is important to note that while the vertical dispersion of an individual Gaussian component $\overline{v_{z,k}^2}$ depends only on the radius $r$, the total dispersion $\overline{v_z^2}$—obtained by summing over all tracer and potential components—will exhibit a full $(R, z)$ dependence due to the varying vertical dispersions $\sigma_{z,k}$ of the different tracer components.
+It is important to note that while the vertical velocity dispersion of an individual Gaussian component $\overline{v_{z,k}^2}$ depends only on $r$, the total dispersion $\overline{v_z^2}$---obtained by summing over all tracer and potential components---will exhibit a full $(R, z)$ dependence due to the varying vertical Gaussian scale $\sigma_{q,k}$ across different tracer components.